DISCLAIMER + POLICIES

 I am very particular about book orders and rarely read a series out of order!!
 So if it is the third or fourth in a series, I will NOT read it.
 This is unless I have previously read the series or if you have supplied me with an in-depth catch up of the events following that book. 😓

-My e-reader is a third generation Kindle, so please send all e-books in MOBI or PDF format!! 💾
+My eReader is a Paperwhite Kindle, so please send all files in MOBI or PDF!! 💾

 I will not do a sponsored giveaway, interview or guest post for books that I would not recommend myself or for any book I have not read or sampled myself, unless I am familiar with them.